 On January 7, 2008, the Underwriter Defendants filed a motion (in which the issuer defendants joined) to strike class allegations in 26 of the consolidated cases, including the case against us, on the ground that plaintiffs lacked a putative class representative in those cases at the time of their May 30, 2007 oral motion.

-On May 13, 2008, the Southern District of New York issued an order granting the motion in part and striking certain of the class allegations relating to the Section 10b-5 claims in 8 of the 26 actions, including the action against us.
+On May 13, 2008, the Southern District of New York issued an order granting the motion in part and striking certain of the class allegations relating to the Section 10b-5 claims in 8 of the 26 actions, including the action against SBS.
 The order also requires plaintiffs to make certain disclosures with respect to the putative class representatives in the remaining 18 actions.
-Once the disclosures are filed, Defendants may seek clarification of the Southern District of New York's May 13, 2008 order with respect to the status of the remaining 10b-5-related class allegations in the other 8 actions, including the action against us, as well as the status of the Section 11-related class allegations.
+Once the disclosures are filed, Defendants may seek clarification of the Southern District of New York's May 13, 2008 order with respect to the status of the remaining 10b-5-related class allegations in the other 8 actions, including the SBS action, as well as the status of the Section 11-related class allegations.

-On April 2, 2009, a motion was filed in the Southern District of New York for preliminary approval of a settlement of all of the consolidated cases, including the case against us.
-If approved, the settlement will result in a release of all claims against the Underwriter and Issuer Defendants, and their officers and directors (the "settling defendants"), in exchange for an aggregate sum of approximately \$600 million (the "settlement amount") to be paid into a settlement fund for the benefit of the class plaintiffs.
+On June 11, 2009, pursuant to a motion filed on April 2, 2009, the Southern District of New York issued a preliminary order of approval of a settlement of all of the consolidated cases, including the case against us.
+On September 19, 2009, the Southern District of New York conducted a hearing regarding the final approval of the settlement of all consolidated cases and, on October 5, 2009, issued an opinion finally approving the settlement.
+The settlement, which is subject to appeal, will result in a release of all claims against the Underwriter and Issuer Defendants, and their officers and directors, in exchange for an aggregate sum of approximately \$600 million (the "settlement amount") to be paid into a settlement fund for the benefit of the class plaintiffs.
 SBS' and the individual defendants' share of the settlement amount would be fully funded by insurance.
-The court is reviewing the settlement and has indicated that it may take approximately a month before a decision is reached whether to grant the motion for preliminary approval.
-Based on the current developments, we believe that it is unlikely that this litigation will result in any material liability to us or the individual defendants that would not be covered by existing insurance.